Praying in Tongues: The Believer’s Guide to Breakthrough

 King Solomon wisely urged, "Do not be rash with your mouth, and let not your heart utter anything hastily before God.
 For God is in heaven, and you on earth; therefore let your words be few" (Ecclesiastes 5:2).

-So, instead of immediately voicing your needs in prayer, take a few moments to embrace silence.
+Instead of immediately voicing your needs in prayer, take a few moments to embrace silence.
 Silence before God is a form of prayer!
-God asks of us, "'Be still, and know that I am God …'" (Psalms 46:10).
+God asks of us, "'Be still, and know that I am God'" (Psalms 46:10).

-The Psalmist writes, "Wait on the LORD; be of good courage, and He shall strengthen your heart; wait, I say, on the LORD!"
+The Psalmist writes, "Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord!"
 (Psalms 27:14).
+To "wait on the Lord" means to pause in His presence with patient expectation.

 As we learn to be still before God, we must also develop our ability to recognize His voice.